Tqcoz/schoolstuff/README.md

 <h1> Welcome to 302. </h1>

-Here, we strive to make easy things hard.
+Here, we strive to make hard things easier for us to take in.

 We are commited to do our best and have 100% on everything we touch.